paul-rogers/druid/processing/src/main/java/org/apache/druid/queryng/README.md

 Druid has historically used an engine architecture based on the `QueryRunner` and `Sequence` classes.
 A `QueryRunner` takes a native query, does some portion of the work, and delegates the rest to a "base" or "delegate" query runner.
-The result is a structure that roughly mimics that of operator.
+The result is a structure that roughly mimics that of an operatorDAG.
 However, query runners are more complex than an operator: query runners combine planning and execution, and are often tightly coupled to their implementation and to their upstream (delegate) query runners.
 Operators, by contrast, handle only execution: planning is done by a separate